CodeEditor: Learning to Edit Source Code with Pre-trained Models

 These edit patterns help our \method learn the prior knowledge of code editing and strengthen the code editing ability in practical applications. \uline{(2) Pre-trained models are more promising.} Compared to models trained from scratch, pre-trained models achieve significant improvements.
 For example, in terms of the exact match, our \method improves the Transformer by 234\% in the Small dataset and 200.5\% in the Medium dataset, despite both models having the same architecture and a comparable number of parameters.
-The improvements prove that pre-training tasks are necessary and effective for code editing. \uline{(3) Sequence-to-sequence (Seq2Seq) learning is beneficial to code editing.} We notice that Seq2Seq-based pre-trained models (\eg \method, CodeT5) obtain better results compared with encoder-only (\eg CodeBERT) and decoder-only (\eg CodeGPT) pre-trained models.
+The improvements show that pre-training tasks are necessary and effective for code editing. \uline{(3) Sequence-to-sequence (Seq2Seq) learning is beneficial to code editing.} We notice that Seq2Seq-based pre-trained models (\eg \method, CodeT5) obtain better results compared with encoder-only (\eg CodeBERT) and decoder-only (\eg CodeGPT) pre-trained models.
 This is because both understanding the code to be edited and correctly generating the edited code are important for code editing.
-The Seq2Seq pre-trained model is a better choice that contains an pre-trained encoder for understanding the code and a pre-trained decoder for generating the code.
+The Seq2Seq pre-trained model is a better choice that contains a pre-trained encoder for understanding the code and a pre-trained decoder for generating the code.